Sourtoast/TheDesktop/README.md

 ![Preview image](https://i.redd.it/o01oyz1odym21.png)

 # TheDesktop
 This application is made using [electronjs](https://electronjs.org/) which can be resource heavy but if you know web technologies it's easy to customize.
 It was made because I wanted to have a ricing tool where I would have full control.
 Feel free to fork it and make it your way.
-Any feedback would be appreciated.
-You can contact me by email - bul.wiktor@gmail.com
-Or discord - bullione#1021

 ## Installation:
 Binaries can be found in releases direcotry.